OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 ### Wen mainnet?

-Stylus remains in `alpha`, which means there are a lot of planned improvements on the roadmap!
+Stylus is in `alpha`, which means there are a lot of planned improvements on the roadmap!
 A few high-level next steps for Stylus include:

 - An audit of the [Stylus source code](https://github.com/OffchainLabs/stylus) to ensure the safety of the contracts, as well as the [Stylus SDK](https://docs.arbitrum.io/stylus/reference/stylus-sdk)
 - Enabling Stylus for mainnet [Orbit Chains](https://docs.arbitrum.io/launch-orbit-chain/orbit-gentle-introduction), which can be deployed and upgraded permissionlessly